ivoysey/agdademo/patter.md

   {-# BUILTIN REFL refl #-}
 ```

-(the `infixr` keyword is just syntactic sugar to let us leave off
+(the `infixr` keyword is just a convenience to let us leave off parenthesis
-parenthesis later. a mix-fix identifier that _happens_ to be infix can be
+later. a mix-fix identifier that _happens_ to be infix can be assigned
-assigned binding precendence and directionality.)
+binding precendence and directionality.)

 there's some technical junk going on here, about levels, that you don't
 need to worry about. i'm including it because it lets us associate our